Paul-Boersma/gophercises/README.md

 It also included the concept of go workspaces, go modules and package management, required for maintaining multiple go modules on a single github page.

+!TODO: To make this exercise more challenging I decided to later improve it by:
+- Allowing the use of a file instead of raw bytes data
+- Build a JSON handler next to the YAML handler
+- Implement a connection with a database to get the mapping

 #### Choose Your Own Adventure

+The following packages are covered:
+- text/template
+- html/template

+It includes the concept of building HTML pages for Go Clients throught actions '{{ . }}'

+##### Notes:
+Templates are defined as .gohtml files.

+Process:
+- Create template (template.New)
+- Parse template (template.Parse)
+- Execute template (template.Execute)

+Terminology
+Actions:
+- Data evaluations
+    - Arguments (simply go values: nil, primitives, ., vars, fields, niladic methods, niladic functions)
+    - Pipelines (chained seqeuence of commands; arguments including functions & methods) arguments and pipelines may be assigned to variables '$variable = pipeline'
+- Control structures

+Functions are declared in:
+- template struct (go code)
+- global function map (functions & binary comparison operators) template functions may be created through code 'template.Funcs()'

+Combining templates:
+- Associated templates
+- Nested templates
+        assocate templates through code 'template.New()', all associated templates are stored in a single namespace within the Template struct create nested template at top of file through {{ define "templateName" }} <template> {{end}}
+        refer to template -> {{ template "templateName" }}